google/xls/docs_src/dslx_reference.md

 (u32, (u8, (u16,), u8)
 ```

-To access individual tuple elements use simple indices, starting
+To access individual tuple elements use simple indices, starting at 0.
+For
-at 0 (Member access by field names is work in progress).
-For example, to
-access the 2nd element of a tuple (index 1):
+example, to access the second element of a tuple (index 1):

 ```
 let t = (u32:2, u8:3);
 assert_eq(u8:3, t[u32:1])
 ```

-Another way to "destructure" a tuple into names is to use tuple assignment:
+Tuples can be destructured, which provides a convenient syntax to name elements
+of a tuple, if only at the use site:

 ```
 let t = (u32:2, u8:3);